-.5-4 Units: 9-72 hours of lecture and/or 27-216 hours of laboratory, per term, SC, DG term, SC, DG, CSU, UC
+.5-4 Units: 9-72 hours of lecture and/or 27-216 hours of laboratory, per term, SC, DG

 This course covers topics in music.
 Topics will be chosen to supplement and serve as additions to current offerings in the area, and will be announced each term in the current schedule of classes.